 The club makes extensive use of Motorola radios and their associated ID features.
 A maintained google doc of all user’s IDs for MDC, Astro, and TMS IDs is maintained and is available to view below.
 To request an ID, please contact a club officer for access to the shared drive.

 Motorola ID Spreadsheet

 In Feburary 2016, funds were pooled from the club account and several members’ wallets to acquire a Motorola Quantar being sold as surplus by a police department in Chicagoland.
 After a day trip to the city, the repeater was back at the union and sat until the duplexer cans could be acquired.
 After first attempting and failing to use a 3-cavity filter as a duplexer, the proper cans were obtained and tuned, and the repeater was put online using the club’s existing triband 6m-2m-70cm antenna on the top of the main tower.

 The fall semester 2016 brought the mounting of a dedicated Laird 70cm vertical for the repeater, side-mounted to the tower at about 60ft above ground.
-The duplexer tuning was improved and the repeater has been in service ever since.
-Coverage is by no means great, approximately a 2 mile radius around the Union.
+The duplexer tuning was also improved.
+Coverage was still by no means great, approximately a 2 mile radius around the Union.
 Great for campus use and not much else